stefanos1316/epidose/README.md

   The application updates the indicator LED according to the result.
 * [SQLite](https://www.sqlite.org/index.html) database for storing the
   created and received ephemeral identifiers.
-* `download_infected.sh`: A script that downloads from the server the Cockoo filter for the identifiers of infected contacts.
+* `update_filter.sh`: A script that downloads from the server the Cockoo filter for the identifiers of infected contacts, and checks whether the device's user is affected or not.
 * `upload_contacts.py`: Subject to an agreement between the user and the health authority, implemented through a physical interlock and a suitable protocol, this uploads to a health authority's server the